sass/node-sass/src/libsass/docs/source-map-internals.md

 ## How is the `source_position` calculated

 This is automatically done with `lex` in `parser.hpp`.
 Whenever something is lexed, the `source_position` is updated.
-But be aware that `source_position` points to the begining of the parsed text.
+But be aware that `source_position` points to the beginning of the parsed text.
 If you need a mapping for the position where the parsing ended, you need to add another call to `lex` (to match nothing)!

 ```
 lex< exactly < empty_str > >();